LIGHTHOUSE

 PARADE

-1920's Fall Festivals, lighted decorated lighthouses.
-Children building a colorful, beautiful and inexpensive lighthouse exhibited their creation at the West Side Nut Club Fall Festival on Monday October 7, 1985 the inaugural lighthouse parade was held.
+In 1985, members of the West Side Nut Club renewed an old Evansville custom from the 1920's Fall Festivals, lighted decorated lighthouses.
+Children who built a colorful, beautiful, and inexpensive lighthouse exhibited their creation at the West Side Nut Club Fall Festival on Monday October 7, 1985 where the inaugural lighthouse parade was held.

 ELIGIBILITY: